-&lt;sup>9 A problem with this general notion, as Jeremy Siegel pointed out in his book Stocks for the Long Run, 2002, is that over a really long-term sample 1802-2000 for long-term investors, in real terms investments in bonds have actually been riskier than investments in stocks.
+8 A problem with this general notion, as Siegel (2002) pointed out in his book Stocks for the Long Run, is that over a really long-term sample 1802-2000 for long-term investors, in real terms investments in bonds have actually been riskier than investments in stocks.
 This is because over long intervals of time changes in the consumer price index (CPI) have cumulated to cause major changes in the real value of long-term bonds, whose values are fixed in nominal terms.
 However, over more recent samples, such as 1871-2004, stocks have been clearly more risky in real terms than bonds for long-horizon investors.

-Paul Samuelson showed in 1966 under fairly general assumptions that in the absence of non-portfolio sources of income, young and old investors would both have the same risk tolerance in their portfolios.
-Zvi Bodie, Robert Merton and William Samuelson [1992] and John Heaton and Deborah Lucas [1997] showed that if labor income is added to the model, employed persons will optimally hold more risky assets than will retired persons.
+9 Paul Samuelson showed in 1966 under fairly general assumptions that in the absence of non-portfolio sources of income, young and old investors would both have the same risk tolerance in their portfolios.
+Bodie, Merton and Samuelson (1992) and Heaton and Lucas (1997) showed that if labor income is added to the model, employed persons will optimally hold more risky assets than will retired persons.
+These issues are summarized in Shiller (2005b).